 for any $\varphi \in \mathcal{C}\mathcal{Y}$.
 Note that $\mathcal{Y} \subseteq \mathfrak{h}$ is by assumption a dense vector subspace and $ \mathcal{C}^{2}=\mathbf{1}$.
 Therefore, $\mathcal{C}\mathcal{Y}$ is also a dense vector space and if (\ref{limit bounded}) holds true then we deduce from (\ref{dddd3}) that $D_{0}$ can be extended by continuity to a bounded operator acting on $\mathfrak{h}$. \end{proof}

-From now, we restrict our focus from (possibly) fully unbounded cases to bounded off-diagonal operator-valued coefficients, i.e., $D_{0}\in \mathcal{B }(\mathfrak{h})$.
+We focus now on bounded off-diagonal operator-valued coefficients, i.e., $ D_{0}\in \mathcal{B}(\mathfrak{h})$.
 It is worth mentioning that the diagonal element $\Upsilon _{0}$ is still taken as a possibly unbounded operator.
-In this case, using very standard arguments with Lemmata \ref{Lenma Bach-tech2 copy(1)} and \ref {Lenma Bach-tech2 copy(2)}, we easily write all operator-valued coefficients of groups of Bogoliubov transformations via Dyson series involving operator-valued coefficients of their generator.
+In this case, using very standard arguments with Lemmata \ref {Lenma Bach-tech2 copy(1)} and \ref{Lenma Bach-tech2 copy(2)}, we easily write all operator-valued coefficients of groups of Bogoliubov transformations via Dyson series involving operator-valued coefficients of their generator.

 \begin{lemma}[Coefficients of Bogoliubov transformations as Dyson series] \mbox{ } Take any self-adjoint operator $h$ satisfying Assumption \ref{Assumption1} with $D_{0}\in \mathcal{B}(\mathfrak{h})$ and use Lemmata \ref{Lenma Bach-tech1} and \ref{Lenma Bach-tech1 copy(1)} (i) to represent the group $( \mathrm{e}^{ith})_{t\in \mathbb{R}}$ of Bogoliubov transformations as